-~A lament from a woman trying to ‘break the wheel’.~
+~A lament from a woman trying to ‘break the wheel’~

-Maybe I should have just stayed back home.
+Maybe I should have just stayed home.

-To be constantly upset about it, tons of conditioned bias-even in closest of my people, and hurt every moment.
-I would’ve been a woman who would have defended her own opression and have been happy about guarding her beliefs at the end of the day.
+To be constantly upset about so much of conditioned bias-even in closest of my people, and hurt every moment is something I could have clearly avoided.
+I could’ve been a woman who defended her own oppression and could be happy about guarding her beliefs at the end of the day.

-Maybe if I hadn’t read so much, maybe I wouldn’t have fought back the people who pass lewd comments every time I get down my building.
-That, I do simply by action-by going out fearlessly, dressing exactly the way I want, and not feeling guilty about it.
+Maybe if I hadn’t read about resistance and protest, I wouldn’t have fought back the people who think of harassing me on the street as their right every time I get down my building fearlessly, dressing exactly the way I want, and not feeling guilty about it.

 Maybe if I hadn’t read, I wouldn’t have had the courage to go out without a hijab.
 Maybe I would have had just given in & put it on to escape all the comments that seem to question my ‘character’.

-Maybe I wouldn’t have had started going out, dressing up exactly as I wanted to, just to avoid these lewd comments.
-Maybe I just wouldn’t have noticed those unsolicited comments-that come in the rawest forms from the bystanders, but also sometimes beautifully disguised in the form of advice, suggestions & well wishes from people I know-and love.
-Maybe life would have been easier.
+Maybe I would have done anything to not encounter these men on the streets and let it grow.
+Maybe I just wouldn’t have noticed those unsolicited comments-that come in the rawest forms from the bystanders, but also sometimes beautifully disguised in the form of advice, suggestions & well wishes from people I know, and love.